s53kr-lm8a6r/qestor/README.md

 ## Workspace Configuration

 This project uses pnpm workspaces for monorepo management.
-Each application in `apps/` and shared package in `packages/` is a separate package with its own dependencies and build configuration.
+Each application in `apps/` and shared library in `libs/` is a separate package with its own dependencies and build configuration.

 Dependencies are automatically hoisted to the root `node_modules` when possible, reducing disk space and improving install times.
-Shared packages use `workspace:*` protocol for internal dependencies.
+Shared libraries use `workspace:*` protocol for internal dependencies.